dgtvan/Page-Editor/doc/bypass_origin_http_request.md

 Breaking the same origin policy is taking the risk of being vulnerable but in control.

 I managed to low the risk by two implementations:
-1. In `Service worker context`, requests are made by the `fetch` function with `credentials` is always set by `omit` .
+1. In `Service worker context`, requests are made by the `fetch` function with `credentials` is set by `omit` as **default**.
 By that configuration, [sensitive cookies as well as other data are not sent along any requets](https://developer.mozilla.org/en-US/docs/Web/API/fetch#parameters).
+However, I let it be configurable.
+Maybe, I need it occasionally.
 2. There is a whitelist of routes.
-Any requet/response comming to/from domain that is not in the whitelist is blocked at the `content script context`.
-I will whitelist a route as long as I need it.
+Any requet/response comming to/from a domain/URL that is not in the whitelist is blocked at the `content script context`.
+I will whitelist a route only if I need and trust it.
 It prevents scripts, which are not mine, leverage my implementation of cross-origin HTTP Request in the `page context`.